cartertemm/codestats/readme.md

-# CodeStats
+CodeStats

 Provides in-depth information about the makeup of a project regardless of language used.

 ## What?

 Ever wonder how much code is contained in your project?
 Maybe in total or minus whitespace, proceeding indents, etc?
-CodeStats provides an easy way of finding this information plus a lot more.
+CodeStats provides an easy way of finding this information.
 Right now the following is supported, hopefully more coming later.

 * percentages per language. e.g. python 50.2%, C++ 30.3%, C# 19.5%
 * Total Lines